Cost of diffusion: nonlinearity and giant fluctuations

-with $g(\lambda,s)$ defined in \eqref{glambdas}.
-Taking the inverse Laplace transform over $\lambda$ only, we get for the Laplace transform of the hitting cost distribution $P(C|L)$

-where $\Gamma$ is a Bromwich contour.
-To analyze the behavior of this integral for large $L$, it is necessary to consider the value $\lambda^\star$ for which the integrand has a pole, namely $g(\lambda^\star,s)=1$.
-This leads to $ \hat P(s|L)\sim \exp(L \lambda^\star (s))$ for large $L$.
-Setting $\lambda^\star(s)+1=-u(s)$, the large-$L$ behavior in Eq. \eqref{eq:large_deviation} follows from the standard Legendre-Fenchel inversion \cite{supplemental}, with rate function given in \eqref{legendrephi}.

-\textit{Conclusions and Outlook - } We have introduced a simple model for diffusion with a cost associated to each jump.
-We have shown that a nonlinear cost function leads to unexpected phenomena, including giant fluctuations of the cost and a freezing transition in the large deviation regime.
-We expect that our results should apply generally to jump distributions $p(\eta)$ with finite variance.
-In future works, it would be interesting to investigate fat-tailed jump distributions, which are of central importance in finance and biology.
+\textit{Conclusions and Outlook - } Motivated by the taxi paradox, we have introduced and solved exactly a simple model for diffusion with a nonlinear cost associated to each jump.
+Our results exhibit unexpected phenomena, including giant fluctuations of the cost and a freezing transition in the large deviation regime of the total cost.
+We expect that our results should apply generally to arbitrary jump distributions $p(\eta)$ with a finite variance.
+We have shown that our results can be directly applied to a variety of physical systems where an extended object is pulled by a random force in a disordered medium.
+In future works, it would be interesting to investigate fat-tailed jump distributions such as L\'evy walks, which are of central importance in finance and biology~\cite{ZDK2015}.
+In particular, very fat-tailed jump distribution will display condensation phenomena, where a single jump dominates the trajectory \cite{Majumdar2005}.
+It would be relevant to investigate the impact of a nonlinear cost on such setting.
 Moreover, one may consider cost functions that penalize short jumps and rewards instead long excursions with a flat fee -- a pattern commonly found in public transportation pricing models, where monthly passes are typically cheaper than collecting single ride tickets.

 \textit{Acknowledgements - }This work was supported by a Leverhulme Trust International Professorship grant [number LIP-202-014].
 For the purpose of Open Access, the authors have applied a CC BY public copyright licence to any Author Accepted Manuscript version arising from this submission.